-Dice the lemons in small chunks (about 1 inch long pieces, like the image above) so that they don’t take forever to cook and soften, ensuring to remove any seeds.
+Dice the lemons/limes in small chunks (about 1 inch long pieces, like the image above) so that they don’t take forever to cook and soften, ensuring to remove any seeds.
 Typically I cut them in half and remove the seeds AND THEN chop them.
-I will admit, the removing the seeds part is a bit time consuming, BUT this batch should last you a couple of months so you can think of it as an investment in future time saved.
+I will admit, the removing the seeds part is a bit time consuming (unless you use limes instead because limes are awesome), BUT this batch should last you a couple of months so you can think of it as an investment in future time saved.

 Step 2: The first cooking